HistoricalPrices Add-in Help

 This button will cause the HistoricalPrices userform dialog to appear.
 If you have a HistoricalPrices User Defined Function selected on the worksheet, this will allow you to edit the parameters.
 If a HistoricalPrices User Defined Function is not selected, a new one will be created and inserted in the selected cell when OK is clicked.
 Any existing content in the selected cell will be over-written.

 The HistoricalData in the workbooks does not refresh when the worksheet or workbook is changed as this can slow down the spreadsheet and it can also lead to unnecessary polling of the data sources.
 Refresh is achieved by using the refresh buttons shown above, or by setting refresh to automatic causing a refresh every data interval.

-- If a HistoricalPrices User Defined Function is selected, the data associated with it will be refreshed.
+If a HistoricalPrices User Defined Function is selected, the data associated with it will be refreshed.
+If part of a Historical Prices data block is selected, it will be refreshed.

 All HistoricalPrices data in the workbook is refreshed.
 If part of a Historical Prices data block is selected, it will be refreshed.